Table Of Contents

 Fragile Market

-Despite the vast potential of this innovative technology and its ability to navigate some early challenges to its suitability, the crypto ecosystem remains fragile.
+Despite its vast potential and ability to overcome early challenges, the crypto ecosystem remains fragile.
 This is true of many challenger technologies that wait in the wings until external events allow them to take up their place in the mainstream.
+Cryptocurrency can be a complex product at first look, and only those consumers who take time to understand how it works develop a sense of comfort with the checks and balances.

 Until it reaches full acceptance, the harsh truth is that any crypto scandal that reaches the public eye will be overblown.
 This is not to say all crypto scandals are small fry.
 Admittedly, serious instances have become known in recent times, such as the Liberty Reserve and Silk Road money laundering schemes.
 Also, Bitcoin exchange Mt.
 Gox went under after instances of cybertheft.